-In order to have a lower number of resulting channels, we use only 4 filtering scales, resulting in one low-pass and two high pass filtered channels at each scale of the 10 color and 8 depth input channels (a total of 216 filtered channels).
-Due to the computational simplicity of the filtering scheme, all channels can be computed in less than 2 ms for a 1024×512 pixel image.
+In order to have a lower number of filtered channels, we use only 4 filtering scales, resulting in one low-pass and two high pass filtered channels at each scale of the 10 color and 8 depth input channels (a total of 216 filtered channels).
+Due to the computational simplicity of the filtering scheme, all channels can be computed in less than 2 ms for a 1024×512 pixel image using a GPU implementation.